-Felicia Kornbluh, Associate Professor, Department of History and Director of the Women’s and Gender Studies Program
+Felicia Kornbluh, Associate Professor, Department of History and Director of the Gender, Sexuality, and Women’s Studies Program

 Dr. Kornbluh is an historian of social welfare and grassroots politics in the twentieth‐century United States.
 Her first book was The Battle for Welfare Rights: Poverty and Politics in Modern America (University of Pennsylvania Press, series in modern American politics and culture, 2007; paperback edn., 2008).
 Kornbluh has written many articles for journals in her fields of specialization, history, legal studies, and women’s and gender studies.
 The journals include Feminist Studies, Radical History Review, the Journal of American History, Law and Social Inquiry, Law and Society Review, Social Service Review, the Yale Journal of Law and Feminism, Northwestern Journal of Law and Social Policy, The Nation, and the Women’s Review of Books.
 She has published chapters in books such as Women’s America (the leading textbook in U.S. women’s history), Exploring Women’s Studies, Race Consciousness, Freedom North (a now-canonic collection on the civil rights, or “freedom,” movement in the North), and the Blackwell History of American Law.